 The lounge of the Mandarin Oriental in Munich looks out on the Neuturmstarsse in central Munich.
 The hushed soundtrack of the lounge usually comprises of the rustle of business suits, muted conversations and soft effervescent sighs as Perrier bottles are opened.
 Suddenly there was an aural explosion, a raucous roar of a thoroughbred V8 that made everyone in the lounge and on the street jerk their heads towards the source – a screaming red Ferrari California.
+My car had arrived – I had just received manna from motoring heaven.

 My three day round trip from Munich to the Bavarian and Austrian Alps was a driving holiday in every sense of the phrase.
 The car wasn’t just a means of getting to places it was the star of the trip.
 Along with the car came a SAT NAV system that had the itinerary for days 1, 2 and 3 loaded into it.
 The roads within the itineraries had been carefully researched and reconnoitred by the rental company.
 This wasn’t a sightseeing drive, this was an adrenaline rush fed by the throaty soundtrack of the car and the thrill a Ferrari affords at the wheel.